After-Shock/Cloudbox-wiki/Portainer.md

-so they must visit portainer.domain.com, portainer when u first visit it after a fresh install will ask them to etner a password they want to use as the admin pass
+1. Visit https://portainer.domain.com and choose a password then proceed.

-tick Manage the Docker instance where Portainer is running click Connect then thats done
+2. Choose Manage the Docker instance where Portainer is running when presented with 2 options and press Connect.